 - If you do not have an asset inactivity limit set, we will not purge any active assets and your licensed asset count may be higher than necessary.
 Read more about Setting Asset Inactivity Limits.

-- Customers pay based on all active assets reported by scanner and ingested into Kenna regardless of whether they have any vulnerabilities on them.
+- Customers pay based on all active assets reported by connector and ingested into Cisco Vulnerability Management regardless of whether they have any vulnerabilities on them.

 - To understand how to see your total licensed asset count, please read this article.

 When using connector-level inactivity limits and global inactivity limits: